 As a marketer, you know that the first step in your marketing strategy is to attract business with your content.

-But, while up to 94% of small businesses are using a content marketing strategy, the majority of marketers are failing.
+But, while many small businesses are using a content marketing strategy, the majority of marketers are failing.

 Just because you have a plan, it doesn’t mean it’s working.
 To understand content marketing, you need to look at the definition.

 Content marketing is a marketing technique of creating and distributing valuable, relevant and consistent content to attract and acquire a clearly defined audience – with the objective of driving profitable customer action.

 The important words in this definition are valuable and consistent.
 If readers find your content valuable, they will share it on social media and are more likely to become a customer or a buyer.

 In fact, buyers use content to help them during the buying process.

 So, why are you failing at content marketing?
 It’s because your blog isn’t aligned with your target audience.

 Whether your blog posts don’t have a clickable headline or you fail to create shareable images, the reason why your content isn’t attracting your audience is because your blog posts aren’t speaking to them.

 You’re missing the mark, which isn’t helping you convert your visitors to subscribers or buyers.